Thy word is very pure: therefore thy servant loveth it.

 5) Critics used to claim that the Hittite civilization, mentioned in the Bible, never existed because there was no evidence for it.
 So much evidence has been dug up on the Hittites since then, that you can now get a doctorate in Hittite studies from the University of Chicago.

 This is a brief look at some of the evidence.
 Much more could be said on this point of archeology.
-The volumes that have been written stand boldly in defense of the reliability and accuracy of the Old Testament.
+The Old Testament is reliable and accurate.
 But what of the New Testament?
 Who wrote it and what is its claim to credibility?
 The New Testament was written, for the most part, by disciples of Jesus.
 Being His disciples, they were eyewitnesses of His life and heard exactly what He taught.

 Here is what Peter tells us: